 Please observe this cut-off date.
 Accordingly, the first generation born abroad after December 31, 1999, will be the last to be able to acquire citizenship more easily.
 Their minor children who are born before the transitional deadline on December 31, 2020, can acquire citizenship along with their parents if the application for citizenship is filed before January 1, 2021.

-For this group of people, easier requirements for citizenship apply.
+For the group mentioned under 2., easier requirements for citizenship apply.
 Only basic German language skills and basic knowledge of the legal and social order and the prevailing living standards in Germany are necessary.

 For further Information regarding naturalization of descendants of former German citizens who were persecuted by the nationalsocialist regime, visit the website of the Central Service Agency of the Federal Government, where you find the application and additional forms.

 Please take note that this kind of naturalization must be submitted in person with the Consulate General in Toronto.
 Before booking an appointment please German citizenship (exluding questions about retaining German citizenship) the Consulate General in Toronto for further Information.